 I have been there and it is a long road but worth it and here are a couple steps to repair your credit Something a lot of people don’t realize is that more often than not your bank offers credit cards.
 So look into that Do your research, check the interest rates, minimum payments, and make sure it’s an option.
-The bank may not approve you even though you have an account with them, but that is not the end of the line.
-Look into credit cards that are specifically designed to help you rebuild and for credit repair.
-For example the site Credit Cards 321 offers a list of 7 credit cards that you could apply for when taking steps to repair your credit and lists the pros and cons of each as well as what kind of credit you need to apply for them.
-However make sure you can see if you qualify for the card without it dinging your credit.
+The bank may not approve you even though you have an account with them, but that is not the end of the line You can look on how you can start repairing your credit yourself or you can hire one of these companies.
+If you need more help, you can look at the legal information institute.
+For example, the site Credit Cards 321 offers a list of 7 credit cards that you could apply for when taking steps to repair your credit and lists the pros and cons of each as well as what kind of credit you need to apply for them.
+However, make sure you can see if you qualify for the card without it dinging your credit.

 Every time you are rejected from a credit card or loan it can harm your credit.
 Cards like Credit One Unsecured Visa Card offers no deposit and can help you see if you are qualified without harming your credit score.
 But the biggest step is to not spend more than you have Set a limit.

 I know it is easy to spend more because you have a max but don’t do it.
 It will be harder to pay off because remember, these cards do have high-interest rates and that can come back and bite you Another of the steps to repair your credit you can take is to start paying off any debts you have if you haven’t started already.